 (Note about the above example: Under MS-Windows forward slashes are equivalent to backslashes in a filename under almost all circumstances, provided that the filename is inside double quotes.
-It is easier to use forward slashes in examples like the one above, since then one does not have to worry about the rules for dealing with forward slashes in strings in the Perl language.)
+It is easier to use

 Command names under Cygwin: If latexmk is executed by Cygwin's Perl, be particularly certain that pathnames in commands have forward slashes not the usual backslashes for the separator of pathname components.
 See the above examples.
 Backslashes often get misinterpreted by the Unix shell used by Cygwin's Perl to execute external commands.
 Forward slashes don't suffer from this problem, and (when quoted, as above) are equally acceptable to MS-Windows.